 Staking Yield Components

-Starting in 2024, as shown below, increasing on-chain activity on Solana led to the generation and capture of a significant amount of MEV for SOL stakers, and priority fees for validators.
+Starting in 2024, as shown below, increasing on-chain activity on Solana led to the generation and capture of a significant amount of fees for stakers and validators.
 This new source of yield more than compensated for the ever-decreasing issuance yield, but also had the effect of increasing the volatility of the default staking yield.

-MEV (Maximal Extractable Value) on Solana is generated when inefficiencies or arbitrage opportunities arise in on-chain markets, often due to unsophisticated trading behavior or time-sensitive liquidity imbalances.
+In more detail: Unsophisticated trading behavior or time-sensitive liquidity imbalances cause inefficiencies or arbitrage opportunities in on-chain markets.
 Arbitrageurs (known as MEV searchers) detect these opportunities and submit bundles of prioritized transactions through Jito’s infrastructure.
-To ensure inclusion of their bundles in a block, searchers attach tips (paid in SOL) to their bundles.
+To ensure inclusion of their bundles in a block, they attach tips (paid in SOL) to their bundles.
 These tips are received by validators running the Jito-Solana client.
-Validators then take a commission on the MEV rewards before distributing the remaining MEV tips to their delegated stakers, increasing total yield.
+Validators then take a commission rewards before distributing the remaining tips to their stakers.

 Priority Fees